neoalienson/hexo-plugin-js-compactor/README.md

 Paths under `bundle_path` are the output files from the concatenation.
 Patterns are regular expression.

-### Download remote js
+### Download remote JS

-You can download remote js to local.
-However, the file must download under source folder.
+You can download remote JS files to local storage.
+However, the file must be downloaded under the source folder.

 ```
   downloads: